 Society relies on materials from finite resources or materials produced using fossil fuels that contribute to greenhouse gas emissions and negatively impact nature.
 When materials are not sourced responsibly, it can contribute to deforestation, pollution, soil erosion and other environmental issues, contributing to the climate crisis.
 That’s why it’s essential we manage resource use responsibly and take ethics, labour rights, and social and environmental issues into consideration when sourcing raw materials and services worldwide.

 When sourcing renewable materials, we use voluntary certification standards such as the Forest Stewardship Council™ (FSC™)3 and Bonsucro.
-All our suppliers, and our facilities, are certified with FSC™ Chain of Custody certification to guarantee that the paperboard in our packages comes from FSC™ certified forests or other controlled sources.4
+All our suppliers, and our facilities, are certified with FSC™ Chain of Custody certification, and all the paperboard in our packages comes from FSC™ certified forests and other controlled sources.4

 All our plant-based polymers made from sugarcane – used in plastic layers and caps in our packages - have now reached 100% Bonsucro-certified volumes.